Maxwell011/sushi-experience/README.md

 # Sushi Experience🍣🍣🍣

 This is a sushi app that people who love sushi can select and eat very delicious sushi

 - You can order sushi from the comfort of your home
-- You can check out Shushi
+- You can check out our popular Salad Shushi
 - You can save your favorite sushi and have it delivered
-- You can rate your favorite one
+- You can rate your favorite one and share it with others

-## Tools USed
+## Tools Used

 - Daisy UI
 - Vite
 - Tailwind CSS